JBudiman00/BlogSite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;-Swagger API documentation
 ![image](https://github.com/JBudiman00/BlogSite/assets/65978976/4732e95f-ac4b-42b4-96df-d181ce9b0f1d)

-Tech Stack:
-Frontend - Next.JS, Tailwind CSS
-Backend - Express.JS
-ORM - Prisma
-Database - MySQL

-Platform:
-The frontend is hosted on Vercel and the backend uses serverless functions from Vercel.

-Security Authentication:
-Secure JWT Authentication is used for admin login.
-An http-only access token and refresh token is generated.
-The access token has a lifespan of 15 minutes to reduce security threat vulnerabilites, with the refresh token serving to allow users to get new tokens without having to relog into the system.
-The passport library was used to make this possible.

-Color Scheme:
-Taken from a template on Figma: https://www.figma.com/file/YYJNV4iBowwdagGVS1tbeB/Neutral-color-palette-inspiration-(Community)?type=design&node-id=0-1&mode=design&t=VRmvzCKe7T0KHeBb-0

 Message me with questions and details!
 I'm currently working on V1.1 to fix bugs and issues I noticed when deploying the server initially and plan to add image support.